 I will not go into each of these, but I will provide some suggestions below.

-Recommendations on way forward with DIB in Africa
+Recommendations on the way forward with DIB in Africa

-- CCMD and DGMT develops a DIB 10-year roadmap for specific countries.
+CCMD and DGMT develop a DIB 10-year roadmap for specific countries.

-- Stop giving things to our partners that they cannot sustain.
-Start giving them simplier items.
+Stop giving things to our partners that they cannot sustain.
+Start giving them simpler items.

 Challenges to executing DIB in Africa

-- Events will not fit the normal Monday to Friday 8 to 5 schedule
+Events will not fit the usual Monday to Friday 8 to 5 schedule